Taseer94/litp/README.md

   litp slite show <name>
 ```

 Where name is the database located in databases/ directory.
-To start with, a sample dataabse is provided.

 #### View datatype mappings